 Research Development (Stage 1 of the Doctoral Study Plan)

 A research paper will be due at the end of Year 2.
 Students will present their papers in the Second Year Paper Conference, attended by faculty and graduate students.
 The conference achieves several important objectives.
 It provides students with the opportunity to develop the presentation skills they will need when on the job market and afterwards.
 It fosters a research environment among the graduate students – in a good graduate program students learn a great deal from other graduate students.
 Finally, it ensures that all students are making good progress as they transition from coursework to research.
 Passing the second-year paper is a program requirement and satisfies the Stage 1 Assessment of the UTS Doctoral Framework.
-Should a student not continue after this second year paper, an exit option will be the Master of Economics.
 By the end of their second year, students should have chosen their Primary Supervisor and the other two members of their Supervisory Panel.

 Thesis Development (Stage 2 of the Doctoral Study Plan)